 What do you like the most about living in Japan?

-Everything else is history.
+The rest is history.

 Personal message: feel free to add anything you want to share with our readers and followers!

-Thanks very much Anne-san for your time and for sharing your experiences, it has been a pleasure to have you as a our first guest of 2019!
+Thanks very much Anne-san for your time and for sharing your experiences, it has been a pleasure to have you as our first guest of 2019!

-Be sure to follow Arigato Japan for every day posts about food, Japanese culture and life in Japan:
+Be sure to follow Arigato Japan for everyday posts about food, Japanese culture, and life in Japan: